Our Team

 Honouring client spirituality in secular therapeutic spaces

-Thalia is a fully HCPC-accredited dramatherapist based in Glasgow.
-As a registered member of BADth, Thalia works in accordance with their code of ethics.
+Thalia is a fully-qualified, HCPC-accredited, and insured dramatherapist based in Glasgow.
+As a registered member of The British Association of Dramatherapists, Thalia works in accordance with their code of ethics.

 Liane gallagher